emilyriederer/website/content/post/convo-dbt/index.md

 But that is tedious, static (would not automatically adapt to the addition of more indicator variables), and error-prone (easy to miss or mistype a variable).

-Although SQL itself is relatively inflexible, recent tools have added a layer of "programmability" on top of SQL which allows for far more flexibility and customization.
+Although SQL itself is relatively inflexible, recent tools have added a layer of "programmability" on top of SQL which affords far more flexibility and customization.
 In this post, I'll demonstrate how one such tool, `dbt`, can help data producers consistently apply controlled vocabularies when defining, manipulating, and testing tables for analytical users.

 A brief intro to `dbt`
 ----------------------

-`dbt` (which stands for [Data Build Tools](https://www.getdbt.com/)) "applies the principles of software engineering to analytics code".
+`dbt` ([Data Build Tools](https://www.getdbt.com/)) "applies the principles of software engineering to analytics code".
 Specifically, it encourages data producers to write modular, atomic SQL `SELECT` statements in separate files (as opposed to the use of CTEs or subqueries) from which dbt derives a DAG and orchestrates the execution.
 Further, it enables the ability to write more programmatic (with control flow) SQL *templates* with `Jinja2` which `dbt` compiles to standard SQL files before executing.

-Specific advantages of this approach include:
+For the purposes of implementing a controlled vocabulary, key advantages of this approach include:

 -   Templating with `if` statements and `for` loops
--   Dynamic insertion of local variables[^1]
+-   Dynamic insertion of local variables[^2]
+-   Automated testing of each modular SQL unit
+-   Code sharing with tests and macros exportable in a package framework

+Additional slick (but tangential for this post) `dbt` features include:

 -   The ability to switch between dev and production schemas
 -   Easy toggling between views, tables, and inserts for the same base logic
--   Automated testing of each modular SQL unit
--   Code sharing with tests and macros exportable in a package framework

-Additional `dbt` features include:

 -   Automatic generation of a static website documenting data lineage, metadata, and test results (the featured image above is a screenshot from the created website)
 -   Orchestration of SQL statements in the DAG
 -   Hooks for rote database management tasks like adding indices and keys or granting access

-For a general overview to `dbt`, check out the [introductory tutorial](https://docs.getdbt.com/tutorial/setting-up) on their website, the [dbt101 presentation](https://www.getdbt.com/coalesce/agenda/dbt-101-eu-and-us-friendly) from their recent Coalesce conference[^2], or the interview with one of their founders on the [Data Engineering Today](https://open.spotify.com/episode/1gKKgR8eZgdqdXztFGGkFe) podcast.
+For a general overview to `dbt`, check out the [introductory tutorial](https://docs.getdbt.com/tutorial/setting-up) on their website, the [dbt101 presentation](https://www.getdbt.com/coalesce/agenda/dbt-101-eu-and-us-friendly) from their recent Coalesce conference[^3], or the interview with one of their founders on the [Data Engineering Today](https://open.spotify.com/episode/1gKKgR8eZgdqdXztFGGkFe) podcast.

-In this post, I'll demonstrate how three features of `dbt` can be used to implement a rigorous controlled vocabulary by:
+In this post, I'll demonstrate how three features of `dbt` can support the use of controlled vocabulary column naming by:

 -   Creating variable names that adhere to conventions with [Jinja templating](#variable-creation-with-jinja-templating)
 -   Operating on subgroups of columns created by [custom macros](#variable-manipulation-with-regex-macros) to enforce contracts